tal-hason/helm-cm-n-secrets/README.md

   - name: app-properties # the name of the configMap
     enabled: true # this will enable the creation of the configMap
     type: string # the type of the configmap, 2 types are available 1, string(file style) 2, Key & values(environment variables)
-    fileName: db.string # the name of the file/key in the secret
+    fileName: dbstring # the name of the file/key in the secret
     secretType: Opaque # k8s secret type (Opaque, kubernetes.io/service-account-token, kubernetes.io/dockercfg, kubernetes.io/dockerconfigjson, kubernetes.io/basic-auth, kubernetes.io/ssh-auth, kubernetes.io/tls, bootstrap.kubernetes.io/token)
-    data: # this is the Key that will store the data of the configmap to both types some file content
+    data: | # this is the Key that will store the data of the configmap to both types some file content
       with details of the application
   - name: env-details # the name of the configMap